History of Jurickson Profar in Timeline

 In 2012, Jurickson Profar's younger brother, Juremi, signed with the Texas Rangers.

-In May 2013, Jurickson Profar was called up to the Texas Rangers after Ian Kinsler was placed on the disabled list and he hit his second career home run off Hisashi Iwakuma.
-He batted .234 with six home runs and 26 RBIs in 88 games.
+In May 2013, Jurickson Profar was called up to the Texas Rangers after Ian Kinsler was placed on the 15-day disabled list.
+On May 26, he hit his second career home run.

-After the 2013 season, the Texas Rangers traded Ian Kinsler, expecting Jurickson Profar to become their starting second baseman.
+After the 2013 season, the Texas Rangers traded Ian Kinsler, anticipating that Jurickson Profar would become the starting second baseman.

-Jurickson Profar started the 2014 season on the 60-day disabled list due to a shoulder injury and missed the entire season after reinjuring his shoulder in May.
+Jurickson Profar started the 2014 season on the 60-day disabled list due to a shoulder injury and missed the entire 2014 season after reinjuring it in May.

 February 23, 2015: Shoulder Surgery

-On February 23, 2015, Jurickson Profar underwent surgery on his shoulder and missed the entire 2015 season.
+On February 23, 2015, Jurickson Profar underwent surgery on his shoulder, causing him to miss the entire 2015 season.

-On March 21, 2016, Jurickson Profar was optioned to the Round Rock Express, the Texas Rangers' Triple-A affiliate, after missing two seasons due to a shoulder injury.
+On March 21, 2016, Jurickson Profar was optioned to the Texas Rangers' Triple-A affiliate Round Rock Express after missing two seasons due to a shoulder injury.

 On May 31, 2016, Jurickson Profar hit his first home run of the season against the Cleveland Indians.